ankithaswarna/data-warehouse-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me
-Aspiring Data Analyst focused on building real-world SQL and data warehousing projects to support data-driven decision making.
+I’m Ankitha, an aspiring Data Analyst focused on building real-world SQL and data warehousing projects that enable data-driven decision making.